AkshatHackerG/MyPythonProject/README.md

-"# FirstProject"
-A Python-3 program which converts PDF file into text file.
+A Python-3 Program which extract data from PDF file and print the extracted text data on Terminal Screen.